min2ha/ukwa-site/content/target/48301/index.en.md

   "subject": "Brexit"
 }

-# Political Studies Association & UK in a Changing Europe, The: Brexit: Six months on

 A joint report by the Political Studies Association and The UK in a Changing Europe.
 This report reflects on what has happened in the six months since the EU Referendum result in June and made predictions for the future.